-SUBJECT: API PLICATION REVIEW 2.2.11 First -time applicants should contact AGLC.
-2.2.12 A lice whe ensee should first consult this handbook and then contact AGLC n: a) seeking a new licence; seeking an endorsement to an existing licence; b) planning to renovate the premises; or c) planning to relocate.
-2.2.13 nsees are sent a reminder notice six to eight weeks before their ing licence expires.
-2.2.14 Board may take into account any of the following factors when ing a decision respecting an application for a retail cannabis e: a) the extent and nature of opposition from community members or groups to establishment of a retail cannabis store in a particular location; and b) the results of consultations with local authorities about the nature of the primary business of the applicant and the clientele that frequent it.
-Original signad by 1 Original signed by
+- 2.2.11 First-time applicants should contact AGLC. - 2.2.12 A licensee should first consult this handbook and then contact AGLC when: - seeking a new licence; seeking an endorsement to an existing licence; - b) planning to renovate the premises; or - c) planning to relocate. - 2.2.13 Licensees are sent a reminder notice six to eight weeks before their existing licence expires. - 2.2.14 The Board may take into account any of the following factors when making a decision respecting an application for a retail cannabis store: - a) the extent and nature of opposition from community members or groups to establishment of a retail cannabis store in a particular location; and - b) the results of consultations with local authorities about the nature of the primary business of the applicant and the clientele that frequent it.